awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 + **Instances** – Set the minimum and maximum number of instances to run\.
 + **Placement** – Choose Availability Zones that must have instances at all times\.
 If you assign Availability Zones here, the minimum number of instances must be at least the number of Availability Zones that you choose\.

-A load\-balanced environment can run multiple instances for high availability and prevent downtime during configuration updates and deployments\.
-In a load\-balanced environment, the domain name maps to the load balancer\.
+A load balanced environment can run multiple instances for high availability and prevent downtime during configuration updates and deployments\.
+In a load balanced environment, the domain name maps to the load balancer\.
 In a single\-instance environment, it maps to an elastic IP address on the instance\.

 A **scaling trigger** is an Amazon CloudWatch alarm that lets Amazon EC2 Auto Scaling know when to scale the number of instances in your environment\.
 By default, your environment includes two triggers: a high trigger to scale up, and a low trigger to scale down\.